f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     20     2021-02-06 18:22:19.060573 -  Openshift cluster is ready.

-In the GUI a high-level status of the system controller HA state, and the ability to force a failover can be done from the **System Settings -> Controller Management** screen.
+In the webUI a high-level status of the system controller HA state, and the ability to force a failover can be done from the **System Settings -> Controller Management** screen.
 Here you can see system controller 1 & 2 status, and role.
 You can optionally configure the type of failover with either auto (recommended) or Preferred node.
 You can also force a failover from one system controller to the next and perform controller software upgrades.

 .. image:: images/monitoring_velos/image3.png
   :align: center
   :scale: 70%

-The dashboard in the system controller GUI also provides high level status of each controller and its current role.
+The dashboard in the system controller webUI also provides high level status of each controller and its current role.

 .. image:: images/monitoring_velos/image4.png
   :align: center